login

 Since it is difficult to communicate a rule with little detail, "rules" Bongard Problems are usually infodense.

 Typically, each example is itself a bunch of smaller examples that all obey the rule.
-It is the same as how a Bongard Problems relies on many examples to communicate rules; it likely wouldn't get the answer across with just one example.
+It is the same as how a Bongard Problems relies on many examples to communicate rules; likely just one example wouldn't get the answer across.

-Often, each rule is communicated just by showing some examples of things satisfying it placed next to each other.
+Often, each rule is communicated by showing several examples of things satisfying it.
 (See keywords left-narrow and right-narrow.)
 Contrast Bongard Problems, which are more communicative, by showing some examples satisfying the rule and some examples NOT satisfying the rule.

 A "rules" Bongard Problem is often collective.
 Some examples may admit multiple equally plausible rules, and the correct interpretation of each example only becomes clear once the solution is known.
 The group of examples together improve the solver's confidence about having understood each individual one right.